Psychedelic Toad Venom: What Is It?

 At least one of the reasons for this could be that, as a hallucinogen, toad venom is said to break down the distinction between hallucination and reality.

-Some describe it as pure awareness and it is referred to by its proponents as the drug street name “God Molecule.”
+Some describe it as pure awareness, and it is sometimes nicknamed the “God Molecule” by proponents of its use.

 Adverse short-term effects can include high blood pressure, tachycardia, vomiting, and a response to the psychoactive properties that make hallucinations feel like nightmares.